PhD Position, Computer Vision

 Benefits include:

-- International, collaborative, curiosity-driven research environment
+- International, collaborative, and curiosity-driven research environment

 - Access to cutting-edge infrastructure including advanced fabrication and testing equipment